wolfman2000/stumpy/README.md

-# Stumpy, a Link to the Past Item Tracker
+# Stumpy, a Link to the Past Item Tracker by Wolfman2000

 [![Build Status](https://travis-ci.org/wolfman2000/stumpy.svg?branch=master)](https://travis-ci.org/wolfman2000/stumpy)

-This is version 3.0.0 of the tracker, meant to be inspired by crossproduct's excellent tracker.
+This is version 3.2.0 of the tracker, meant to be inspired by crossproduct's excellent tracker.
 Please see & support his work at [twitch.tv/crossproduct](https://twitch.tv/crossproduct).

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.6.2.